Solar System Class 8 Notes Pdf

 - Discovered in 1781 by William Herschel

-- third largest planet of the solar system
+- the third largest planet in the solar system

-- First planet to be discovered with the help of telescope
+- The first planet to be discovered with the help of a telescope

-- Uranus is called ice giant, as most of its mass is a hot dense fluid of icy materials- water, methane and ammonia.
+- Uranus is called an ice giant, as most of its mass is a hot dense fluid of icy materials- water, methane, and ammonia.

 - Uranus has 13 known rings.

-- Has a atmosphere of hydrogen and helium and also methane
+- Has an atmosphere of hydrogen and helium and also methane

 - Methane makes Uranus blue

-- Most remarkable feature: highly tilted rotational axis
+- The most remarkable feature is the highly tilted rotational axis

 - Voyager 2 is the only spacecraft to fly by Uranus